DKMitt/wifi_ws/README.md

   WiFi Weather Station Breadboard Layout
 ![WiFi Weather Station Breadboard Layout](public/assets/img/ESP8266-DHT11.jpg)

-Code used for programming the Adafruit Feather HUZZAH ESP8266 board is located in the directory "feather_huzzah_esp8266_code".
+Code used for programming the Adafruit Feather HUZZAH ESP8266 board is located in the directory  [feather_huzzah_esp8266_code](https://github.com/DKMitt/wifi_ws/tree/master/feather_huzzah_esp8266_code).

+* __Definition of Code__
+  * [weatherStationESP8266.ino](<https://github.com/DKMitt/wifi_ws/blob/master/feather_huzzah_esp8266_code/weatherStationESP8266.ino>)  -  Used to test hardware was setup correctly, sends data to serial monitor.
+  * [weatherStationESP8266-ep.ino](<https://github.com/DKMitt/wifi_ws/blob/master/feather_huzzah_esp8266_code/weatherStationESP8266-ep.ino>)  -  Used to send data via WiFi to ThingSpeak to verify that data was sending out to a database and receiving data in
+  * [wsESP8266-DHT11-Firebase.ino]()  -  Used to send data via WiFi to Firebase database

 I will not be covering how to or about the code portion of the Adafruit Feather HUZZAH ESP8266 board in this description but may at some point include a separate write up on how to do that.

 Below in RESOURCES you will find links to where i sourced information used to create the code used for this project.